reqnroll/Reqnroll.ExploratoryTestProjects/ReqnrollFormatters/ReqnrollFormatters.CustomizedHtml/README.md

 - **Example**: Custom rendering of doc strings using a textarea element
 - **Documentation**: [Cucumber React Components - Custom Rendering](https://github.com/cucumber/react-components?tab=readme-ov-file#custom-rendering)

+### 4. Complete Redesign with Custom Templates

+For maximum flexibility, you can completely redesign the HTML report by using custom templates and resources.
+This is demonstrated in the `CustomTemplateHtmlFormatter` class.

+- **Example**: Custom HTML, CSS, and JavaScript built with React and Webpack
+- **Requirements**: Node.js and npm for building the resources

 ## How to Use

 1. Add the appropriate formatter to your reqnroll.json file: